garrettmyler/ansible_playbooks/README.md

 # ansible_playbooks
-Intended for training purposes only.
+This repository is intended for training purposes only.